MattKollosche/Koach-transcription/README.md

 ## Endpoints

-### `/api/realtime` - Real-Time Transcription WebSocket (Edge Function)
+### `/api/realtime` - Real-Time Transcription WebSocket (Node.js Function)

-WebSocket endpoint that bridges audio from the Coach app to AssemblyAI and returns transcripts.
+WebSocket endpoint that bridges audio from the Coach app to AssemblyAI using the official SDK and returns transcripts.

 **WebSocket URL:**
 ```